Average Home Insurance Cost in Nebraska

 MoneyGeek calculated Nebraska home insurance estimates using real rate data from multiple insurers.
 This approach shows how specific factors affect what you actually pay for coverage.

-We based our analysis on a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage, and a $1,000 deductible.
+The analysis uses a standard homeowner profile: $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage, and a $1,000 deductible.
 The home profile includes a house built in 2000 with frame construction and a composition roof, plus no insurance claims filed in the past five years.

 Your actual rates will be different depending on your home's construction, roof type, location, coverage amounts, claims record, credit score, and insurance company.
-The rate differences shown here demonstrate how much these factors matter when you shop for home insurance.
+The figures here show the relative effect of each factor on cost, not a guaranteed quote.

 About Mark Fitzpatrick